MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/update-orchestration.md

 Platform admins managing large number of clusters often have problems with staging the updates of multiple clusters (for example, upgrading node OS image or Kubernetes versions) in a safe and predictable way.
 To address this challenge, Azure Kubernetes Fleet Manager (Fleet) allows you to orchestrate updates across multiple clusters using update runs.

-Update runs consist of stages, groups, and strategies and can be applied manually for one-time updates, or automatically, for ongoing regular updates using autoupgrade profiles.
+Update runs consist of stages, groups, and strategies and can be applied manually for one-time updates, or automatically, for ongoing regular updates using auto-upgrade profiles.
 All update runs (manual or automated) honor member cluster maintenance windows.

 This guide covers how to configure and manually execute update runs.